-ftp> put file\name option1=value1,...
+ftp> put file_name option1=value1,...

-Host\name is the printer host name.
-File\name is the file name you want to print.
+Host_name is the printer host name.
+File_name is the file name you want to print.
 The device option is specified with the form of "option=value".
-For more information about the types of the device option and the value, see the following explanations.
+For more information about the types of device options and values, see the following explanations.

-For example, the following settings are for printing with rsh, rcp, and ftp: switch to PostScript, feed paper from paper feed tray 1, set the printing amount to 3 sets, and print with the resolution set to 600 dpi (host\name : nphost, file\name : file1).
+For example, the following settings are for printing with rsh, rcp, and ftp: switch to PostScript, feed paper from paper feed tray 1, set the printing amount to 3 sets, and print with the resolution set to 600 dpi (host_name : nphost, file_name : file1).